Feds: Man accused in apparent assassination attempt left note indicating he intended to kill Trump

-WASHINGTON (AP) — The man accused in the apparent assassination attempt of Donald Trump at a golf course in Florida left behind a note saying that he intended to kill the former president and kept in his car a handwritten list of dates and venues where Trump was to appear, the Justice Department said Monday.
+WEST PALM BEACH, Fla.
+(AP) — The man accused in the apparent assassination attempt of Donald Trump at a golf course in Florida left behind a note detailing his plans to kill the former president and kept in his car a handwritten list of dates and venues where Trump was to appear, the Justice Department said Monday in foreshadowing additional and more serious charges against him.

-The new allegations were included in a detention memo filed ahead of a hearing Monday at which the Justice Department was expected to argue that 58-year-old Ryan Wesley Routh should remain locked up as the case moves forward.
+The new allegations were included in a detention memo filed ahead of a hearing Monday at which federal prosecutors argued that Ryan Wesley Routh should remain locked up as a flight risk and a threat to public safety.
+U.S. Magistrate Ryon McCabe agreed, saying the "weight of the evidence against the defendant is strong" and ordered him to stay behind bars.

-The details are meant to buttress prosecutors' assertions that Routh is a threat to public safety with a premeditated plan to kill Trump — a plot officials say was thwarted by a Secret Service agent who spotted a rifle poking out of shrubbery on the West Palm Beach golf course where Trump was playing.
+The latest details were meant to bolster the Justice Department's contention that the 58-year-old suspect had engaged in a premeditated plan to kill Trump, a plot officials say was thwarted by a Secret Service agent who spotted a rifle poking out of shrubbery on the West Palm Beach golf course where Trump was playing and then opened fire in Routh's direction.

-The note was placed in a box dropped off months earlier at the home of an unidentified person who did not open it until after last Sunday's arrest.
+The note describing Routh's plans was placed in a box that he dropped off months earlier at the home of an unidentified person who did not open it until after last Sunday's arrest, prosecutors said.
 The box also contained ammunition, a metal pipe, building materials, tools, phones and various letters.
 The person who received the box and contacted law enforcement was not identified in the Justice Department's detention memo.

 One note, addressed “Dear World,” appears to have been premised on the idea that the assassination attempt would be unsuccessful.